khaledh/khaledh.github.io/docs/nimjet/11-indentation.md

 We'll need to introduce a new `BEGIN_LINE` state in our lexer, and switch to it once we encounter a new line.
 We'll also need a stack to keep track of the indentation levels we are in.
+The stack is initialized with indentation level 0.
 The following diagram shows the state machine we need to implement.

 ![Lexer Indentation State Machine](images/lexer-indent-fsm.png =500x)

 Here's how it works:
 - We start in the `YYINITIAL` state (the default lexer state).
-- Upon encountering a newline character, we switch to the `BEGIN_LINE` state.
+- Since we always start at the beginning of a line, we switch to the `BEGIN_LINE` state.
+- In the `BEGIN_LINE` state, we treat any empty lines as whitespace.
 - In the `BEGIN_LINE` state, we use a regex to match the leading whitespace of the line and get its length.
 This is the indentation level of the line (which could be zero).
 - We have three cases:
-  - If the indentation level is greater than the top of the stack, we emit an `IND` token, push the new indentation level to the stack, and switch back to the `YYINITIAL` state.
+  - If the indentation level is greater than the top of the stack, we emit an `IND` token, push the new indentation level to the stack, and switch to the `DEFAULT` state.
-  - If the indentation level is equal to the top of the stack, we emit an `EQD` token, and switch back to the `YYINITIAL` state (we don't modify the stack).
+  - If the indentation level is equal to the top of the stack, we emit an `EQD` token, and switch back to the `DEFAULT` state (we don't modify the stack).
   - The third case handles decrease in indentation, and is more involved than the other two.
 That's because the decrease in indentation could be _insufficient_ relative to the parent block.
-There are two situations to consider:
-    - If there's only one level of indentation on the stack, and the current indentation level is 0, we emit a `DED` token, pop the stack, and switch back to the `YYINITIAL` state.
+So, the rule is:
-    - If there's more than one level of indentation on the stack, and the current indentation level is less than or equal to the second-to-top level of the stack, we emit a `DED` token, pop the stack, but we do *not* switch back to the `YYINITIAL` state just yet.
+    - If there's more than one level of indentation on the stack, and the current indentation level is less than or equal to the second-to-top level of the stack, we emit a `DED` token, pop the stack, but we do *not* switch back to the `DEFAULT` state just yet.
 Instead, we stay in the `BEGIN_LINE` state, push back the whitespace text to the lexer, and let the lexer reprocess the line.
 This allows us to emit the correct number of `DED` tokens until we reach the correct indentation level.